 From 2006 to 2008, McAleenan served as the area port director, Los Angeles International Airport, where he managed more than 1,000 employees and directed CBP’s border security operations at LAX and 17 other airport facilities.
 Combined the facilities screened 9 million passengers and more than 1.5 million cargo shipments annually.

-McAleenan received a Service to America Medal, Call to Service Award, in 2005 and was selected as a member of the Senior Executive Service in 2006.
+McAleenan received the DHS Secretary’s Award (Silver Medal) for Meritorious Service in 2014 and the Service to America Medal, Call to Service Award, in 2005.
+He was selected as a member of the Senior Executive Service in 2006.

 Prior to his government service, McAleenan practiced law in California.
 He received his Juris Doctor degree from the University of Chicago Law School after earning a Bachelor of Arts Degree, cum laude, from Amherst College.